-Kathy Kabara is the mother and Learning Coach to Wyatt, Jedidiah, and Mercedes, who are all students at Wisconsin Connections Academy (WCA).
-She and her husband enrolled their eldest sons in WCA in their Kindergarten year and are pleased with structure of their children’s schooling.
-Kathy shares more below about what works for her family.
+Kathy Kabara is the mother and Learning Coach to Mercedes, a middle school student at Wisconsin Connections Academy (WCA).
+She and her husband enrolled their eldest sons in WCA in their Kindergarten year, and they have both graduated from the school.
+Kathy and her husband are pleased with structure of their children’s schooling.
+Kathy shares more below about what works for her family:

 “After having put our first child through the bricks-and-mortar school system, we decided that with all the new options available to us, we wanted to try home schooling.
 I have a firm belief that the effort you put into education will be your reward.
 I had prepared a preschool-type program, but because we are busy organic dairy farmers, keeping up with it became difficult.
 With homeschooling, is also costly to buy the entire required curriculum in order to provide a quality education for our children.
 After researching, I found WCA.